lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 .. image::  equlizer.png

+To change so that there is not as much difference between quiet and loud which makes everything seem louder use the :guilabel:`Compressor` tab.

 To change how the audio and video synchronize with the rest of the file use the :guilabel:`Synchronization` tab.
 To change the synchronization of your audio with the video change the :guilabel:`Audio track synchronization` field to get it to match with your video.
 To change the synchronization of subtitles use the :guilabel:`Subtitle track synchronization` field.
 To change how many frames per second your subtitles change at change the :guilabel:`Subtitle speed` field to change how many frames per second on your subtitle.

 .. image:: vlc-synchronization.png